dscheinah/pkmn-watchface/README.md

 # Development

 Use the `bootstrap.sh` to download and prepare the resources.
 This script uses `curl` and `tar` to download the assets from https://veekun.com/dex/downloads.
-For aplite support also `convert` from ImageMagick and maybe `optpng` are needed.
+For aplite support also `convert` from ImageMagick and maybe `optipng` are needed.

 The `docker-compose.yml` provides a setup for the SDK by configuring https://hub.docker.com/r/bboehmke/pebble-dev.
 Use it with:
-`docker-compose run --rm sdk`
+`docker-compose run --rm sdk`.

+If you are not able to use Docker (e.g. the emulator does not work on Windows), you can download a prebuilt VM disk for https://www.virtualbox.org/ from https://willow.systems/pebble/vm/.

 You can compile the app in test mode with `pebble build -- --test`.